daniel-trevino/loginplify/README.md

 ## Folder structure and development

 This is a monorepo, so both client/server are withing the repository.
 You need to create a `.env` file on the root path of this repository.
-Make a copu from `.env.sample` and rename it to `.env`.
+Make a copy from `.env.sample` and rename it to `.env`.
 Modify the values to your settings.
 After doing that, you can run the server locally with:

 ```
   cd server && npm run dev